learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

-## Can you have an API Gateway as an ingress?
+## Can you expose your microservices with an API gateway in Kubernetes?

 > **TL;DR:** yes, you can.
 Have a look at the [Kong](https://konghq.com/blog/kong-kubernetes-ingress-controller/), [Ambassador](https://www.getambassador.io/) and [Gloo](https://gloo.solo.io/) Ingress controllers.